sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

  * `--mem=2G` : memory for the job: 2GB
  * `--cpus-per-task=4` : 4 CPUs for the job

-So your `sbatch` command line will start to get a bit long and unwieldy.
+Your `sbatch` command line will quickly grow to be long and unwieldy.
 It can also be difficult to remember exactly how much RAM and time we need for each script.

-So SLURM provides a fairly simple way to add this information to the scripts, by adding lines starting with `#SBATCH` after the first line.
+To address this, SLURM provides a fairly simple way to add this information to the scripts themselves, by adding lines starting with `#SBATCH` after the first line.

-For use it could look like this:
+For our example, it could look like this:

 ```sh
 #!/usr/bin/bash